We don’t know what causes all mouth or oropharyngeal cancers. But there are some factors that can increase your risk of

 Sunlight and sunbeds

-Too muich ultraviolet (UV) radiation from the sun or sunbeds is the main cause of skin cancer.
+Too much ultraviolet (UV) radiation from the sun or sunbeds is the main cause of skin cancer.
 Skin cancers are relatively common on the head and neck as these areas are often exposed to UV radiation.
 Skin cancer can develop on the lip.

-People who have had a mouth or orpharyngeal cancer have an increased risk of getting a second one.
+People who have had a mouth or oropharyngeal cancer have an increased risk of getting a second one.

-People who have the following cancers are also at increased risk of mouth and orpharyngeal cancer:
+People who have the following cancers are also at increased risk of mouth and oropharyngeal cancer:

 - cancer of the food pipe (oesophagus)